BKowalskiOff/Hackerrank_solutions/Problem Solving/1 Week Preparation Kit/Day 1/Plus Minus/README.md

-Plus Minus - description on a screenshot
+Plus Minus - description in a screenshot.